It's Showtime (Philippine TV program): Showtime Sexy Babe 2025

 The beauty pageant competition Showtime Sexy Babe returned for its second season in 2025, then titled as Showtime Sexy Babe 2025.
 Auditions for this segment opened on January 11.
-This competition is open to girls, transgenders, and bisexuals between the ages of 18 and 28, who are confidently beautiful regardless of their appearance, body type, size, or flaw.
+This competition is open to girls, transgender people, and bisexuals between the ages of 18 and 28, who are confidently beautiful regardless of their appearance, body type, size, or flaw.
 This segment debuted in December 2021, and Sam Coloso won the season.
 It is also notable for Cianne Dominguez, who was a semifinalist and later became one of the show's main hosts; Jubilyn Sabino and Johaira Moris, who were both grand finalists, later became members of Showtime Baby Dolls.
 The segment returned on January 20, 2025, and ended on March 1, 2025, with Zeah Pala as the season's grand winner.

 And the Breadwinner Is...

 And the Breadwinner Is... was a game show that is similar to the segment TrabaHula and is named after the family comedy-drama film of the same name by Vice Ganda that also served as a promotion for the film, debuted on November 25, 2024, replacing Kalokalike: Face 4, and ended in January 2025.